erjillsison/Reddit-Wallpaper-Downloader/Reddit Wallpaper Downloader v0.1/README.txt

 		wait until number of files in wallpapers folder match the required number(default:10)

-		-Automatically creates config.txt, links.txt and wallpapers folder -Downloads images (subreddits downloaded from and number of files downloaded is set in config.txt) -The list of file paths is saved in links.txt (DO NOT EDIT THIS)
+		-Automatically creates config.txt, links.txt and wallpapers folder -Downloads images (subreddits downloaded from and number of files downloaded is set in config.txt) -Sets the desktop background from one of the downloaded images

-		-Sets the wallpaper according to the first entry in links.txt -Deletes the entry from links.txt

 	Subsequest runs:
-		-Sets the wallpaper according to the first entry in links.txt -Deletes the entry from links.txt
-		-Once the links.txt has ran out of paths, redo the first run sequence(download..)
+		-Cycles through the images download to set as desktop background -Once all images have been used, redo the first run sequence(redownload..)

 TASK SCHEDULING:
 	The app uses Windows Task Scheduler to run automatically in given intervals